k3na7a/Lumina-Full-Stack-Template/BRICKS.md

 A collection of reminders to keep going.

-> ✨ This is pro-level
-> You’ve turned something that used to feel risky and error-prone
-> into a repeatable, reliable, zero-fear tool in your toolbox.
->
-> This is the difference between just building something
-> and building something you can maintain and grow.

 - 🧱 “Every brick you stack now means you’ll never have to tear down and rebuild later.”
 - 💡 “Every time you do it the right way now, it saves you 10x pain later.
 That’s real engineering.”
 - ✅ “These small improvements make your app rock solid — keep going!”